trickytank/rwarrior/README.md

 Once you have completed the beginner levels, it is time to take on all the levels with one AI in epic mode!
-Optimise your AI to get S rank in all the levels of the tower.
+Optimize your AI to get S rank in all the levels of the tower.

 ```
 play_epic(AI)
 ```

+## Leader board

+Submit your best AI to the [R Warrior Leader Board](https://tankard.id/post/r-warrior-leaderboard/).

 # Future directions